magento/devdocs/guides/v2.3/graphql/reference/store-config.md

 ### Supported CMS attributes

 Use the `cms` attributes to retrieve information about the store's default pages.
+These attributes are defined in the `CmsGraphQl` module.

 Attribute |  Data Type | Description
 --- | --- | ---